IBM/sustainability-reference-architecture/docs/Requirement/Non-Functional-Requirements/Performance.md

-#  NFR 2 - Performance
+#  Non-Functional Requirements 2 - Performance

 ### Description

-Performance is the system's ability to efficiently and effectively execute tasks, processes, or functions within acceptable response times and resource utilization.
+<p>Performance is the system's ability to efficiently and effectively execute tasks, processes, or functions within acceptable response times and resource utilization.</p>